gravitional/note/hep/src/tikz-feynman.md

 Places a momentum arrow on the specified edge with label given by `<text>`.
 The primed(') version place the momentum arrow on the other side of the edge; that is, if the momentum arrow was on the right, it will be placed on the left of the edge.
 The reversed momentum and reversed momentum' keys are analogous to momentum and momentum' except that the momentum arrow points in the opposite direction.
 Finally, the rmomentum and rmomentum' are aliases of reversed momentum and reversed momentum' .
-Note that due to the way the arrow is drawn, it doesn’t inherit styles of the edge.
+Note that due to the way the arrow is drawn, it doesn"t inherit styles of the edge.
 As a result,they have to be re-specified through `<options>`.

 ```tikz
 \feynmandiagram [layered layout, horizontal=a to b] {